typesense/typesense-website/docs-site/content/guide/docsearch.md

 :::

 :::tip
-There is a mismatch between `index_name` in the scraper config and `typesenseCollectionName` in the front-end config because Algolia calls a collection of documents an "index", and Typesense calls a collection of documents a collection.
-The scraper was originally forked from Algolia and the name was kept to maintain backwards compatibility with the ecosystem.
+There is a mismatch between `index_name` in the scraper config and `typesenseCollectionName` in the front-end config.
+This is because Algolia calls a collection of documents an "index" and Typesense calls a collection of documents a collection.
+The scraper was originally forked from Algolia and the name was deliberately kept to maintain backwards compatibility with the ecosystem.
 :::

 :::tip